- Rank:

 The mother was kicked by a horse and killed in August 1935.
 A month later the Casper Star-Tribune reported that Alexander was accidentally shot between the eyes by a companion.
 The .22 caliber bullet rested against his spine and was not removed, the newspaper said.

-A sister, Leona, recalled that her father placed her and a brother in an orphanage after their mother’s death.
+A younger step-sister, Leona, recalled that her father placed her and a brother in an orphanage after their mother’s death.
 It’s unclear which brother that was, but the 1940 Census said two brothers, George and Joseph, lived at the Wyoming State Children’s Home in Casper.
 By then, Leona, 17, worked as a housemaid in Cheyenne.

 Alex, as he was called, was on his own by at least 1938, when he was an assistant leader of a Civilian Conservation Corps camp at Ranchester, a small town in Sheridan County.
-The CCC was a Depression-era jobs program for young men.
+The CCC was a federal Depression-era jobs program for young men.
 The company to which he belonged, #1811, Camp F-3-W, built ranger stations and a dam that summer.

 Men who performed well in the CCC often enlisted in the military, and Mr. Piasecki followed that course, joining the Marines on Sept.
 23, 1939.